 The importance of caregivers and the crucial role they play in the well-being of persons with dementia (PWD) cannot be over-emphasised.
-Based on the findings of a study conducted by Alzheimer's Disease International in Asia Pacific1, the prevalence of dementia in Singapore in 2050 will be approximately 187,000.
-By extension, this would mean an equivalent number or more of caregivers being required to take of these PWDs.
+Based on the findings of a study conducted by Alzheimer's Disease International in Asia Pacific, the prevalence of dementia in Singapore in 2050 will be approximately 187,000.
+By extension, this would mean an equivalent or higher number of caregivers being required to take of these PWDs.

-Caregiver interventions have been shown to reduce caregiver depression, the burden of care and improve their health and quality of life.
-Such interventions also positively impact the quality of life, behavioural changes, medication compliance in the PWD, and reduced rates of institutionalisation.
+Caregiver interventions have been shown to reduce caregiver depression and burden of care, while improving health and quality of life.
+Such interventions also positively

-Dennis Seow Chuen Chai Senior Consultant Department of Geriatric Medicine Singapore General Hospital
+DR DENNIS SEOW Senior Consultant Department of Geriatric Medicine, Singapore General Hospital